Best Greenhouse for Wind

 With a Growing Dome, you don’t have to protect your greenhouse from the wind.
 You can rest assured your garden is safe.
 Protect your plants without worrying about your greenhouse.

-The Growing Dome is incredibly windproof.
-It doesn’t give the wind anything to resist.
-It’s the difference between flow and impact.
-Wind simply flows around a Growing Dome.
-Instead of wind impacting a large surface area, like the broadside of a rectangular greenhouse, it flows around the geodesic shape distributing the forces evenly across all the struts and back towards the ground.
+The Growing Dome is incredibly wind-resistant.
+Instead of wind impacting a large surface area, like the broadside of a rectangular greenhouse, it distributes the forces evenly across the geodesic shape, all the struts, and back towards the ground.
+There are fewer flat surfaces for the wind to push against.

 Your Growing Dome is protected from high winds, hail, and heavy snow loads!